Noel-leoN/MapExt2/README.md

 - local mod (only for manual installation, don't touch this if you subscribed this mod）"%USERPROFILE%\AppData\LocalLow\Colossal Order\Cities Skylines II\Mods"

 ## Issues
 * Due to the floating-point precision issues in the vanilla game simulation system (probably because of performance considerations), there might be some weird height display glitches at the edges of the map.
+Try to set up the residential/commercial/industrial areas close to the center of the map.
 * May not be compatible with some special mods.
 * Repeatedly replicate the overlay infomation of the playable area to the scope of the world map, its a vanilla bug, hasn't been fixed yet, so please ignore it for now, or don't use too much zoom out.
 * If you found issues please report in Discord or Github, thank you.